 - Will it allow me to have the financial freedom I yearn for or will it make me a slave to creditors?

 It’s possible to buy more time by spending money on time-saving products and services (e.g., lawn care).
-As a B$ Traveler, these additional costs can be hard to justify.
-However, there’s a way to rationalize these costs if it allows you to spend the time doing something you love or something you’ve always wanted to do.
+As a budget-savvy traveler, these additional costs can be hard to justify.
+However, there’s a way to rationalize them if it allows you to spend the time doing something you love or something you’ve always wanted to do.